-- State of residence's obligations in accordance with Article 6 of the Treaty on European Union and the Charter of Fundamental Rights of the European Union; - (e) providing the requested information would reveal the identity of a person protected in accordance with the national law of the Member State of registration or the Member State of residence; - (f) where the Member State of registration or the Member State of residence provides for a prior administrative or judicial validation procedure referred to in paragraph 6, but the request was not validated by the Member State of the offence before transmitting it and, based on the circumstances of the particular case, the requested information is not considered necessary and proportionate for the purpose of the identification of the liable person.
+(f) where the Member State of registration or the Member State of residence provides for a prior administrative or judicial validation procedure referred to in paragraph 6, but the request was not validated by the Member State of the offence before transmitting it and, based on under the circumstances of the particular case, mentioned in paragraph 6, the requested information is not considered necessary and proportionate for the purpose of the identification of the liable person.

-Member States shall decide as soon as possible, but at the latest within 15 days after receiving the request, whether they invoke a ground for refusal.
 Member States which decide to apply a ground for refusal shall inform the Member State of the offence thereof via its national contact point, without any undue delay.
-Requested Member States may decide not to specify which ground of refusal it applies.
+Requested Member States may decide not to specify which ground of refusal it applies in the cases (b), (c) and (e).

-- 8. Member States shall ensure that legal remedies equivalent to those available in a similar domestic ease, are applicable to the ease referred to in paragraph 3, second subparagraph, point (b). - 9.
-The national contact points of the Member State of the offence, of the Member State of registration and of the Member State of residence may consult each other, by any appropriate means, with a view to facilitating the efficient application of this Article. - 10.
-The request referred to in paragraph 2 shall be communicated in the language or one of the languages of the Member State of registration or Member State of residence notified to the Commission, in accordance with Article 5a(8).
+- 9. The national contact points of the Member State of the offence, of the Member State of registration and of or the Member State of residence may consult each other, by any appropriate means, with a view to facilitating the efficient application of this Article. - 10.
+The request referred to in paragraph 2 and the information provided in response to that request shall be communicated in the language or one of the languages of the Member State of registration or Member State of residence as notified to the Commission, in accordance with Article 5a(8)5a1(1).